fintech-lex/crypto-algorithm-clusters/README.md

 Financial Analysis Methods utilized:

-- Elbow method algorithm
-- K-means model
+- K-means model algorithm
 - Principal Compenent Analysis
+- Elbow method

+Investment Securities utilized is Cryptocurrency, which similar to Stock Equities, can be analyzed and visualized with leveraged sklearn library.